 One of my favorite things to do is shooting collegiate sports events.
 I get credentialed as a photographer for my website, CornNation.com.
 College sports is an obsession.
 There’s nothing like being court side during a basketball or Big Ten volleyball game, on the sideline at a football game.
 The action is amazing.
 The athletes are amazing.
 When it comes to college football, there is so much happening on the sidelines, it is amazing games go on without more hitches than they have.

 You can easily get run over if you’re not paying attention during football games by players running out of bounds.
 You can get blasted by a volleyball, and those young women hit hard.
 I’ve stood next to plenty of photographers who wear helmets while shooting baseball because a hard-hit foul ball can kill a person.
 You damned well better being paying attention or you’re going to get injured.

-I leave nearly every sporting event exhausted and with a severe head ache.
+I leave nearly every sporting event exhausted and with a severe headache.
 It’s because of the overstimulation.
 I don’t notice it during the event because there is so much happening I don’t have time to focus on myself.
 It’s probably why I love the events so much – I don’t think about “me” at all.
-All my aches and pains go away for a brief moment in time.
+All my aches and pains go away for a moment in time.

-I feel the same way when I am talking on the phone and someone is making noise in the background.
+I feel the same way when I am talking on the phone and someone is making a noise in the background.
 It doesn’t take long for me to develop a headache because of the distraction.
 I get fatigued very quickly.
 I hate being on the phone unless I’m in an environment where I can concentrate.
 Zoom meetings aren’t as bad because I can concentrate on faces along with the audio.
 They’re still very tiring, unfortunately.
 (That’s been my experience during this pandemic.)

 Overstimulation is exhausting.
 When I get exhausted, you I short-tempered.
 I bite at people.
 I am abrupt and rude to them on the phone.
 They don’t understand and get upset with me.